Our Best Make-Ahead Tips for Your Easiest Thanksgiving Yet

 Just like the stuffing, think of the components in your green bean dish that can be made now — almonds or breadcrumbs can be toasted ahead and frozen.
 If your side dish roster includes a classic green bean casserole, that can even be assembled without the crisp onion topping and store tightly wrapped in the refrigerator for up to 3 days.
 Top with the fried onions before baking.

-Get the recipe: How To Make Classic Green Bean Casserole
+Get a recipe: How To Make Classic Green Bean Casserole

 7. Pumpkin, Sweet Potato, or Squash: Purée and Freeze

-Get the recipe: Sour Cream Balsamic Sweet Potatoes
+Get a recipe: Sour Cream Balsamic Sweet Potatoes

 8. Rolls: Ready Them for Baking

 Homemade dinner rolls are such a treat and give Thanksgiving dinner that special touch.
 Luckily, they are also a great make-ahead dish!
 While you can bake your favorite dinner roll recipe all the way through, freeze, and reheat when needed, I prefer freezing the rolls unbaked.
 They can be baked without thawing and they’ll taste as fresh as they would if you had made the dough on Thanksgiving day.

 Learn the method: How To Freeze & Reheat Dinner Rolls